anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 ## OLD Architecture drawbacks

 Although **React Native** apps are fast enough, they **still lag behind native solutions** in terms of performance.
-The reason lies with the architecture used.
+The reason lies in the architecture used.

 The bridge in the **old architecture works by serializing** all data that must be passed from JavaScript to native.